 UPDATE: Since writing this article i have finally dropped Windows and moved to Linux-based operating systems which are inherently more secure in some ways (not all).
-If you’re considering doing the same, and i suggest you indeed consider making the move, you may be interested in my personal experience which you can read about in A personal perspective: From Windows to Linux to Windows to Linux to….
+I humbly suggest you consider doing the same.

 My view on the subject of anti-malware/security suite software may be quite different than that of most casual computer users.
-I think that one of the primary keys to securing your system is a lack of stupidity rather than anti-virus software, and that relying on an anti-virus product for protection is tantamount to relying on guard rails to keep your car on the road.
+I think that one of the primary keys to securing your system is a lack of stupidity rather than anti-virus software, and that relying on such products for protection is tantamount to relying on guard rails to keep your car on the road.

-Fact number one: The primary method vendors of anti-virus software employ to protect against malware is by way of virus signatures, also known as ‘definitions’.
-In order to develop a signature for a piece of malicious code, the vendor must be aware of its existence and since black-hat malware authors and those identifying 0-day vulnerabilities often sell their code or findings to major corporations, governments and other black-hat hackers, they are obviously going to try to protect their secret as long as they are able.
+Fact number one: The primary method vendors of anti-virus software employ to protect against malware is by way of virus signatures, also known as 'definitions'.
+In order to develop a signature for a piece of malicious code, generally the vendor must be aware of its existence and since black-hat malware authors or those identifying 0-day vulnerabilities often sell their code or findings to major corporations, governments and other black-hats, they are obviously going to try to protect their secret as long as possible.
 This means that an exploit may exist undetected in the wild for hours, days, weeks or even years.

-Fact number two: There are many viruses and software exploits that were never, are not currently, and probably will never be detected by any widely available general anti-malware product.
-In fact, it is rather trivial to write a piece of malware that most, if not all anti-malware products will happily report as being ‘clean’.
+Fact number two: There are many viruses and software exploits that were never, are not currently, and may never be detected by any widely available, general anti-malware product.
+In fact, it is rather trivial to write a piece of malware that most popular anti-malware products will happily report as being 'clean'.

-Fact number three: No single product can possibly protect your system against all threats, much less malware that is tailored for a particular company, obscure software product or even a particular person.
-On the other hand it simply is not feasible, or even possible in some cases, to run multiple anti-virus products simultaneously, nor is it practical to manually scan every incoming file with a half dozen anti-virus products.
+Fact number three: No single product can possibly protect your system against all threats, much less malware which is tailored for a specific target.
+On the other hand it simply is not feasible, or even possible in some cases, to run multiple anti-virus products simultaneously.

-Fact number five: The good ol’ days of malware are over.
-While it was often humorous to read about or even experience your mouse cursor moving and combine that with the fact that you weren’t the one moving it in order to determine that something was amiss, much of the malware being distributed today is orders of magnitude more sophisticated.
-Today’s malware is often designed to be as stealthy, efficient and resource friendly as possible so that it can remain completely undetected.
-With many millions of dollars to be had by selling malware, the stakes are extremely high.
+Fact number five: The good ol' days of malware are gone.
+While it was often humorous to read about or even experience your mouse cursor moving and combine that with the fact that you weren't the one moving it, much of the malware being distributed today is orders of magnitude more sophisticated.
+Today's malware is often designed to be as stealthy, efficient and resource friendly as possible so that it can remain completely undetected.
+With many millions of dollars to be earned in the malware market, the stakes are extremely high.

 The 2016 article, Antivirus software could make your company more vulnerable, from CSO Online, points out exactly what is suggested in its title which is that using popular anti-malware products that are generally trusted can, in and of itself, get you in trouble: